 Do you have Africa in your soul?
 Whilst many people may be leaving South Africa, many others are choosing to move to South Africa or return after spending some time living abroad.
 There are many great reasons to live there.

-Reading the news headlines you might think that everyone is leaving South Africa, but that is certainly not the case.
-Most people are happy to stay and every year, PSS International Removals helps hundreds of people move back to South Africa and there are also many expats moving there for the first time.
+Reading the news headlines, you might think everyone is leaving South Africa, but that is certainly not true.
+Most people are happy to stay and every year, PSS International Removals helps hundreds of people who choose to move back to South Africa and there are also many expats moving there for the first time.

 Yes, it’s true that life isn’t always perfect in South Africa, but that’s life generally, right?
 The benefits and lifestyle you’ll enjoy living in South Africa far outweigh any downsides – especially if you move to a nice area.